operator-playground-io/elastic-cloud-operator/tutorials/create_elastic_search_cluster_instance.md

 The operator automatically creates and manages Kubernetes resources to achieve the desired state of the Elasticsearch cluster.

-*  Execute below command to get status of pods
+-  Execute command below to get the status of pods.

 ```execute
 kubectl get pods -n operators | egrep -i "name|elasticsearch"
 ```

-It may take up to a few minutes until all the resources are created and the cluster is ready for use. `STATUS` should be `Running` and `READY` should be `1/1` .
+Please wait for the resources to be created and the cluster to be ready for use.
+You should see the STATUS as `Running` and `READY` should be `1/1`.

-*  Execute below command to check the health of current ElasticSearch Cluster
+-  Execute below command to check the health of current ElasticSearch Cluster

 ```execute
 kubectl get elasticsearch -n operators
 ```

-When you create the cluster, there is no HEALTH status and the PHASE is empty.
-After a while, the PHASE turns into Ready, and HEALTH becomes green.
-Health will turn into green only when all pods of that cluster are in `READY` state.
+Once a cluster is created, there is no `HEALTH` status displayed and the PHASE is empty.
+After some time, the `PHASE` state changes to Ready, and the `HEALTH` status becomes green.
+The `HEALTH` status turns green only when all the pods of that cluster are in `READY` state.

-You can see that one Pod is in the process of being started:
+- You can check that the pod is in the process of being started, as below.

 ```execute
 kubectl get pods -n operators --selector='elasticsearch.k8s.elastic.co/cluster-name=elasticsearch'
 ```

-**Note - Please wait till `STATUS` should be `Running` and `READY` should be `1/1` , and then proceed further.**
+**Note - Please wait until the STATUS is `Running` and `READY` value is `1/1`, then proceed.**

-* You can run below command to access logs of pods
+- Access the pod logs by running the following command.

 ```execute
 kubectl logs -f elasticsearch-es-default-0 -n operators | more
 ```

-*  Get the credentials
+* Get the user credentials using the syntax below

-A default user named `elastic` is automatically created with the password stored in a Kubernetes secret:
+A default username `elastic` is automatically along with a password that is stored in a Kubernetes secret.

 ```execute
 PASSWORD=$(kubectl get secret elasticsearch-es-elastic-user -n operators -o=jsonpath='{.data.elastic}' | base64 --decode)
 echo $PASSWORD
 ```
-You will find output similar below:
+This should result in something like:

 ```
 fdqxb7j68pfvj....
 ```

-*  Request the Elasticsearch endpoint
+- Request access to Elasticsearch Endpoint from within the Kubernetes cluster.

 From inside the Kubernetes cluster: